 Kevin works with leading companies across a diversity of industries, including technology, transportation, energy, education, natural resources, and finance.
 He advises on the latest legal developments in the climate, cleantech, and fintech sectors.
 Kevin’s experience working in Asia and handling international matters also makes him uniquely positioned to advise clients entering the U.S. market and to assist businesses with their supply chain and cross-border issues.

 Kevin is frequently called upon to lecture, train, and present on corporate compliance, environmental enforcement, Foreign Corrupt Practices Act (FCPA)/anti-corruption, DOJ enforcement policies, incident response, cybercrime, and ESG.
 He has experience working with a wide range of regulators and law enforcement agencies around the world and co-authored a comprehensive chapter in From Baksheesh to Bribery: Understanding the Global Fight Against Corruption and Graft (2019, Oxford University Press) on the legal framework for combating corruption in Indonesia with members of the Indonesian KPK.
 Kevin’s teaching experience includes being an adjunct law professor and instructor at dozens of U.S. and international programs, where he has trained hundreds of lawyers, investigators, and prosecutors.

-Kevin is a lawyer representative to the Ninth Circuit Judicial Conference and an active member of the Federal Bar Association.
-He is a member of the Perkins Coie White Collar & Investigations practice as well as the Fintech industry group and participates in the firm’s China and Asia practices.
-Kevin has served as an adjunct professor for Seattle University School of Law, where he has taught trial advocacy and environmental enforcement, and he regularly speaks about government investigations, DOJ enforcement policies, corporate compliance, environmental crimes, incident response, and cybersecurity.
+Kevin has served as lawyer representative to the Ninth Circuit Judicial Conference and is an active member of the Federal Bar Association.
+He is a member of the Perkins Coie White Collar & Investigations practice group and the Cleantech, Fintech, and Energy industry groups.
+He also participates in the firm’s China, Japan, and Asia practices.